kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 | 50 F EDLC | 50 F | Collapsed to ≈4.143 V | ≈120 J | ❌ Rejected |
 | 30 F Li-Ion | 30 F | Maintained 69–73 V | ≈146 J | ✅ Selected |

 #### Critical Finding: MPPT Instability
 - **EDLC Failure**: Large capacitance + low ESR created a demanding load.
-During charge-up, the MPPT control loop in the DC-DC converter became unstable, collapsing PV voltage to ≈4.1 V (insufficient for operation).
+The EDLC initially charged normally, but once it reached full capacity the MPPT control loop in the DC-DC converter became unstable.
+At that point, the converter had no remaining “headroom” to modulate current into the capacitor.
+This mismatch between the converter’s impedance reflection and the PV source impedance forced the operating point down the I–V curve into a low-voltage, high-current region.
+As a result, the PV voltage collapsed to ≈4.1 V, far below the required ≈70 V, making the system unusable.

+- **Why this happens**: EDLCs exhibit very low ESR, so once charged, they demand an abrupt stop in charging current.
+Unlike a resistive load, they do not naturally dissipate energy or provide a gradual taper of current.
+The converter, still attempting to regulate at the MPP, overshoots and oscillates because there is no dissipative pathway to stabilise the PV panel’s operating point.
+This is exacerbated by the fact that once the EDLC reaches its rated voltage, its impedance spikes almost instantaneously.
+The result is a sudden change in the load-line, which shifts the PV panel into a region of operation where voltage collapses and current surges.
+In short: the EDLC’s ideal capacitor behaviour provides *too perfect* a sink during charging, followed by an abrupt discontinuity at full charge, which paradoxically destabilises the energy harvesting loop.

+- **Additional perspective**: In a practical system, energy harvesters and MPPT controllers require a load that behaves somewhat resistively across the charge cycle.
+Without that, the feedback loop has nothing to “push against” when the storage device approaches full capacity.
+EDLCs deny the system that buffer, forcing the converter to oscillate or collapse.

-- **Li-Ion Success**: Higher ESR and complex electrochemical behaviour presented a smoother load, allowing stable MPPT operation at 69–73 V.
+- **Li-Ion Success**: Higher ESR and complex electrochemical behaviour presented a smoother, more resistive-like load profile across the entire charge cycle.
+The Li-ion hybrid capacitor tapers current more gracefully, avoiding a sudden discontinuity when approaching full voltage.
+This allowed stable MPPT operation to be maintained at 69–73 V, even when the capacitor was near full charge.

 Selected component: **30 F Li-Ion Supercapacitor (e.g., Vinatech VEL08203R8306G)**.

 ---